typemill/docs/05-info/01-usage-and-licence.md

 # Usage and Licence

 TYPEMILL is published under the MIT licence.
-This means, that you can do with it whatever you want.
+This means that you can do whatever you want with it.

-You are always welcome to reference or link to TYPEMILL, to report bugs and to contribute to this project (e.g. share fixes, enhancements or ideas).
-If this software safed you a lot of time and money, then you are invited to donate some bucks, so I can save some money, too :-)
+You are always welcome to reference or link to TYPEMILL, to report bugs, and to contribute to this project (e.g. share fixes, enhancements, or ideas).
+If this software saved you a lot of time and money, then you are invited to donate some bucks, so I can save some money too. :-)

 ---